johnmathews/johnmathews.github.io.old/content/articles/20170428_pelican_blog.md

 ## Conclusion

-I'm super happy wth the websites design and functionality.
+I'm super happy wth the websites design and speed.
 It's designed the way I want it, and I've learnt a ton of useful stuff along the way.

+Update: My second post about blogging in Pelican is [here]({filename}../articles/20170601_pelican_2.md).